 • 24% of adults use Snapchat.

 To summarise these stats, Snapchat’s main users are mostly female teenagers/young adults.
-This revelation comes almost as no surprise, particularly when reflecting on the 2018 Kylie Jenner incident.
+This revelation is almost unsurprising, particularly when reflecting on the 2018 Kylie Jenner incident.

 The Kylie Jenner Incident

-Two years ago, Snapchat went through another series of updates in a bid to appeal to more users.
+Two years ago, Snapchat underwent another series of updates to appeal to more users.

 Kylie Jenner Snapchat advertising tweet screenshot.